by James Traverse

 Spiritual Training via Yogic Sleep helps us to recognize our unconscious patterns, release blockages, and move forward in life with a greater sense of clarity and connection.
 It helps us to experience a deep sense of connectedness to the universe and to the divine within.
 It also helps to deepen our meditation practice and to access the power of intuition, which can be a great aid in making decisions in all areas of life.
 Through the practice, we can learn to observe our emotions, thoughts, and beliefs without judgment, allowing us to explore our inner landscape, open up to new possibilities, and become more aligned with our authentic nature.

-To practice Yoga Nidra, you will need to find a comfortable and quiet place to lie down or sit.
+To practice Yogic Sleep, you will need to find a comfortable and quiet place to lie down or sit.
 You can use a blanket or cushion to support your body, and it is helpful to cover your eyes with a cloth or eye pillow to block out external distractions.

 Once you are comfortable and settled, you can begin the practice by taking a few deep breaths and focusing on your breath.
 This will help to calm the mind and bring your attention inward.
 From there, you can guide yourself through a series of relaxation techniques and visualization exercises, such as body scans, breath awareness, and positive affirmations.

-One of the key components of Yoga Nidra is the “sankalpa,” or resolution.
+One of the key components of Yogic Sleep is the “sankalpa,” or resolution.
 Common sankalpas include:

 - May I be at peace and free from suffering.